Aakash Repeater Courses

 Answer:

-During fertilization, when two haploid cells (gametes) fuse, the formation of diploid zygote takes place.
-In case of absence of meiosis, production of two diploid gametes would take place, result in the formation of tetraploid zygote.
+During fertilization, when two haploid cells (gametes) fuse, the formation of a diploid zygote takes place.
+In case of the absence of meiosis, the production of two diploid gametes would take place, resulting in the formation of a tetraploid zygote.
 Meiosis is extremely important to conserve the chromosome number

 Question:12